Here was my wedding checklist with some notes regarding some of the venues I picked. Feel free to use this as a guide for your own wedding.

 8 Gifts/Transportation/DJ Entertainment - Our DJ is Daniel and he was great if you need a reference.

 9. Photography/Videography - Our Photographer is David Howell.
 He took our engagement photos and they turned out excellent!
-David Howell Photography
+David Howell Photography is the name of his business.
+(This photographer has moved away from Southern California.
+We were lucky to have him as our photographer.)

 10. Invitations - I ordered invitations from David's Bridals' website on July 4, 2012 with the goal to send the invitations by mid-Aug.
 I was happy with them so I suggest you look at the David's Bridal websites for the invitations before you go look somewhere else.
 I think it's a pretty good price range for the quality.